joejenett/simply/_posts/2014-09-03-the_ultimate_filler.md

 categories:
   - personal
 ---
 So, I’m thinking to myself that I gotta get that political content off the front page but while I’m juggling a number of other things at the moment, what can I do other than resorting to that “page intentionally blank” trick?
 Why, [bouncing kitties](http://cat-bounce.com/ "bouncing kitties") is just the ticket, dontcha think?
-They even have a [mobile version](http://cat-bounce.com/mobile/ "mobile version") that doesn’t need Flash.